 - Ask if they feel confident in upholstering your textile and furniture combination.

 Going into a conversation with a craftsman when you’re not confident in this type of project can be intimidating.
-We understand how important it is to armor our clients with strong recommendations, and we hope this list helps you in navigating your local market to find the right person for your upholstery needs.
+We understand how important it is to armor our clients with strong recommendations, and we hope this list helps you navigate your local market to find the right person for your upholstery needs.

 Q & A